33 Interesting Facts About Yemen

 The Manhattan of the desert (Shutterstock)

-16. One of the more fun facts about Yemen is that its where mocha coffee gets its name.
+17. One of the more fun facts about Yemen is that mocha coffee derived its name from the country.
 The port city of Mocha was once a vast coffee marketplace and is considered the birthplace of the coffee trade.

-18. Yemen was the first country in the Arabian Peninsula to grant women the right to vote.
+19. Yemen was the pioneering nation in the Arabian Peninsula to grant voting rights to women.

 The flag of Yemen